 Documentation required when driving a car you don’t own across the border

-- Rental Cars: Generally speaking, an American citizen can cross the border in a rental car without much problem.
-It is a bit more complicated for Canadian citizens.
+- Between the U.S. and Canada, you can drive a rental car.
+It’ll be easier for American citizens than Canadian citizens, though.
 We have a separate page with much more detail on taking a rental car across the border.

 Ferries and Small Boats